Back to blog

 • The rising minimum wages make it difficult to retain skilled professionals in the industry.

-Given these circumstances, it is crucial for homeowners to exercise caution when selecting a turf installer.
-It is important to verify the installer's current insurance and carefully evaluate whether the price being offered is reasonable.
+Given these circumstances, homeowners must exercise caution when selecting a turf installer.
+They should verify the installer's current insurance and carefully evaluate whether the price being offered is reasonable.
 An abandoned job can be a nightmare for homeowners, so it is essential to choose a reliable and trustworthy installer.

-Dogs tend to damage natural grass when they're let outside to play and brown spots are unavoidable after consistent pet use.
+Dogs tend to damage natural grass when they're let outside to play, and brown spots are unavoidable after consistent pet use.
 K9-friendly artificial grass has become a realistic solution to this problem.
-Synthetic turf offers many benefits that natural grass doesn't, such as providing a more durable and sanitary surface.
-Bonus - after installation fleas and other pests will no longer be attracted to your lawn.
+Synthetic turf offers many benefits over natural grass, such as a more durable and sanitary surface.
+Bonus: After installation, fleas and other pests will no longer be attracted to your lawn.

 When considering this option, know that installing a pet-friendly turf system will be pricier than a regular installation.
 The price increase stems from advanced material requirements, drainage needs, and safety measures.
 You are looking at at least $11-$16 per sq. ft. for a quality pet turf installation.
 Remember: you're paying for not only materials but also labor, hauling and delivery, and company overhead.